subroy13/statwizard/content/posts/storage-analysis/index.md

 The above code snippet does the following:

-1. Calls the check storage function to get the top 10 largest files / folders in the current directory.
+1. Calls the check storage function to get the top 10 largest files/folders in the current directory.
 2. Loops over each of these items.
-3. If any of the item is another directory, calls the same function recursively and fetch the storage details of all files / folders inside that directory.
+3. If any of the items is another directory, calls the same function recursively and fetch the storage details of all files/folders inside that directory.
-4. Finally combine all the details and output.
+4. Finally, combine all the details and output.

 The above code works, but looks very slow.
 To see this, imagine we have 10 folders at the first level.
 In the next level, for each of these 10 folders, we will have another 10 folders (the largest ones).
-So in total, at the level 2 there are 100 folders.
+So in total, at level 2 there are 100 folders.
 Now in each of these, we are again looking for 10 folders, so at level 3, we end up having 1000 folders.
-This number is hence increasing exponentially, and our above code is aimlessly searching for largest files in all these folders combined.
+This number is, therefore, increasing exponentially, and our above code is aimlessly searching for the largest files in all these folders combined.

-### Limiting the Recursion using Elbow Method
+### Limiting the Recursion using the Elbow Method

-It is obvious at this point is that we want to limit the recursion.
-Instead of going inside all 10 directories all the time, we might want to explore the ones which have very large sizes.
+It is obvious at this point that we want to limit the recursion.
+Instead of going inside all 10 directories all the time, we might want to explore the ones that have very large sizes.
 To address the exponential increase in the number of directories explored during recursion, we introduce a method to limit the recursion depth using the Elbow Method.
 This technique is commonly employed in data science to determine the optimal number of clusters in a dataset, but here we adapt it to help identify significant directories worth exploring during recursion.

 Before calling the loop for the recursion, we thus use the following code to limit the number of nested folder recursion, shortening `curdf`.